OBV Backtesting Strategies: Unlocking Profitable Trading Techniques

 OBV Backtesting Strategies: Unlocking Profitable Trading Techniques - Backtesting results

-I want this strategy
+I want automated strategy

-Algorithmic Trading Strategy: OBV Reversals with Ichimoku Base Line and Candlesticks on BAC
+Quant Trading Strategy: OBV Reversals with Ichimoku Base Line and Candlesticks on BAC

 Based on the backtesting results for the trading strategy from November 4, 2022, to November 4, 2023, the statistics reveal a profit factor of 1.28, indicating that the strategy generated 28% more profit than the total amount risked.
 The annualized return on investment (ROI) stands at 5.49%, implying a steady growth rate over the specified period.
 The average holding time for trades was approximately 4 days and 10 hours, allowing for relatively quick turnover.
 With an average of 0.49 trades per week, the strategy displayed a reasonably active trading pattern.
 The number of closed trades accumulated to 26, showcasing a decent level of market engagement.
 Additionally, winning trades accounted for 46.15%, while the strategy outperformed a buy and hold strategy, generating excess returns of 35.12%.